-So the spirit of zazen, you know, the zazen practice, should be always with us, especially when we recite sūtra or observe ceremony.
-The spirit should be always there, that kind of spirit: not dualistic selfish spirit, but calm, and deep, and firm-with firm conviction, we should observe our way.
+So the spirit of zazen, the zazen practice, should be always with us, especially when we recite a sūtra or observe a ceremony.
+The spirit should be always there, that kind of spirit: not a dualistic selfish spirit, but calm, and deep, and firm-with firm conviction, we should observe our way.
 That is actually arhat's unrestricted power.

-So to clairvoyance or to hear something, you know, through or from distant, is just a part of our power-unrestricted power.
-Our power should be always with all beings, and our everyday life should be protected-that kind of power which pervade everywhere-which is everywhere.
-That is, you know, the last unrestricted power of arhat and the most important unrest-[partial word: unrestricted?]-power of arhat.
+So clairvoyance or to hear something distant, is just a part of our power unrestricted power.
+Our power should be always with all beings, and our everyday life should be protected-that kind of power which pervades everywhere-which is everywhere.
+That is the last unrestricted power of arhat and the most important unrestricted power of arhat.

-When we observe our way in that way, you know [Tape turned over.
+When we observe our way in that way [Tape turned over.
 Possibly not many words lost.] ... even though you want to create karma in that way, that is not possible.
 Because we are always with us, we are always one with all buddha-world, where there is no karmic activity.
-That which is going in the world of Buddha is just, you know, Buddha activity, there is nothing but Buddha activity in the realm of dharma world.
+That which is going in the world of Buddha is just Buddha activity, there is nothing but Buddha activity in the realm of dharma world.
 In that way, when we observe our way, we do not create any karma.
 We are beyond the karmic world.
 So with this spirit, and with this understanding, we should observe our way.
-So when we observe our way in this-with this understanding, there must be actual spirit of this kind.
+So when we observe our way with this understanding, there must be actual spirit of this kind.

-Nowadays, you know, as our world become busier and busier, you know, even in a big monastery in Japan, they have not much [laughs] time to dedicate, you know, our way, you know, without any idea of time.
-So, you know, their dōan is watching always time [laughs, laughter]-time to, maybe-"How many memorial service we may have?" [laughs], or "Ten more service, then it will be-will be-our breakfast will be-very late, so, let's make it faster [laughing, laughter].
-It become faster and faster!
+Nowadays, as our world becomes busier and busier, even in a big monastery in Japan, they have not much [laughs] time to dedicate our way without any idea of time.
+So, their dōan is watching always the time [laughs, laughter]-time to, maybe-"How many memorial service we may have?" [laughs], or "Ten more services, then our breakfast will be very late, so, let's make it faster [laughing, laughter]."
+It becomes faster and faster!

-As we know, you know, how much-before we start morning service, we know how much service we will have, so from the beginning, we-we s-[partial word: say?]: Maka Hannyaharamita Shingyō [chanting very fast]-GONG!
+Before we start the morning service, we know how much service we will have, so from the beginning, we say: Maka Hannyaharamita Shingyō [chanting very fast]-GONG!
 [Laughs, laughter.]

-They may think, you know, if they recite many sūtras, they will be supported better [laughing], but actually it is not so.
-It is same, you know.
-Even though you cannot observe memorial service, ten [times]-but if you observe, you know, with the-with our spirit, one or two, we'll be supported anyway, you know.
+They may think, if they recite many sūtras, they will be supported better [laughing], but actually it is not so.
+It is the same.
+Even though you cannot observe memorial service, ten times-but if you observe with our spirit, one or two, we'll be supported anyway.

-If we are involved in the idea of time too much, you know, or feeling of the members too much, we will lose our way, and in this way, we lose our way, we lose our practice.
-And naturally, people lose Buddhism, you know.
-Our members thinks we have our priest, but priest is not any more priest because they are already involved in dualistic practice-involved in busy life, busy world, busy mundane world-so there is no priest, you know.
-Even though priest is there, they are not practicing priest way.

-So, we say, "They're-they cover their pan with-you know [laughing], cover of bathroom."
-They mixed up, you know, worldly practice and priest practice.
+If we are involved in the idea of time too much, or feeling of the members too much, we will lose our way, and in this way, we lose our way, we lose our practice.
+And naturally, people lose Buddhism.
+Our members think we have our priests, but a priest is not a priest any more because they are already involved in dualistic practice-involved in busy life, busy world, busy mundane world-so there is no priest.
+Even though a priest is there, they are not practicing the priest's way.
+So, we say, "They cover their pan with-[laughing], cover of bathroom."
+They mixed up worldly practice and priest's practice.
 That is how we lose our way.
-So when priest observe our way like priest, there is priest.
-When we do not observe our way like priest, we are, you know, "cover of the restroom" [laughs], not cover of the pots and pan.
+So when priests observe our way like priests, there is a priest.
+When we do not observe our way like priest's, we are "cover of the restroom" [laughs], not cover of the pots and pan.